-Cassava has become alternative source of food, for parents with gluten intolerance children.
+Cassava has become an alternative source of food, for parents with gluten-intolerant children.

 “Another success is developing the products from 1 product to seven, improving on our packages, initially I used to work alone but now we are 5,” she says

-Juliet says farming is on a decline, more farmers are needed to grow the crop.
-Also more farm land is needed.
+Juliet says farming is on the decline, more farmers are needed to grow the crop.
+Also, more farmland is needed.

-Another challenge is that the current drought has lead to declined production.
+Another challenge is that the current drought has led to declined production.